gosupraneeth/FARC_191IT117_Advanced_Django/README.md

 ## Features
 ### Implemented
 - The application is in a complete MVC format.
-- The user can signup and sign in into his account.
+- The user can signup and sign in to his account.
 - The home page contains a few details about the NITK campus, which is an additional feature for this task.
+- It also has the carousel, which slides some images.
+We can consider it as a gallery.
 - User can see the timetable only if the user logs into his account.
 - There are two kinds of users one is CR, and the others are ordinary students.
 - Only CR can see the edit option to edit the timetable others can only view the timetable.